stormpath/stormpath-documentation/source/saml_idp_guides.rst

 #.
 Ensure that you are in the "Directories" tab and select your SAML Directory from the list.

 #.
 Click **Create Mappings**.

+You have now completed the initial steps of setting-up log in via Salesforce.